Abbasid Caliphate: Treatment of Jews and Christians

 Hunayn ibn Ishaq was an influential translator, scholar, physician, and scientist.

 The status and treatment of Jews, Christians, and non-Muslims in the Abbasid Caliphate was a complex and continually changing issue.
 Non-Muslims were called dhimmis.
 Dhimmis faced some level of discrimination in Abbasid society: they did not have all the privileges of Muslims and had to pay jizya, a tax on non-Muslims.
 However, as people of the book (non-Muslim monotheists), Jews and Christians were allowed to practice their religion and were not required to convert.

+At the level of family and household life, in the multiconfessional society of the early Islamic empire, particularly in Iraq, and also in Syria and western Iran, Syriac Christian sources show that Christian communities developed distinctive responses to shared social norms around marriage and family life under Abbasid rule.
+Ecclesiastical authorities discouraged practices such as polygamy and sought to regulate interreligious unions, yet ordinary Christians in Iraq and neighboring regions nonetheless participated in both Christian and Islamic marital practices and households across confessional lines.
+Christian men might take multiple wives or marry non-Christians, and interreligious marriages, especially those involving Muslim husbands and Christian women, were a persistent concern for Christian jurists, who viewed them as threatening communal boundaries.

 One of the common aspects of the treatment of the dhimmis is that their treatment depended on who the caliph was at the time.
 Some Abbasid rulers, like Al-Mutawakkil (822–861 CE) imposed strict restrictions on what dhimmis could wear in public, often yellow garments that distinguished them from Muslims.
 Other restrictions al-Mutawakkil imposed included limiting the role of the dhimmis in government, seizing dhimmi housing and making it harder for dhimmis to become educated.
 Most other Abbasid caliphs were not as strict as al-Mutawakkil.
 During the reign of Al-Mansur (754–775 CE), it was common for Jews and Christians to influence the overall culture in the caliphate, specifically in Baghdad.
 Jews and Christians did this by participating in scholarly work.